hydrogeohc/Grid_ops_suite/README.md

 # Grid Operations Suite

-This repository provides a set of Python scripts and modules for simulating and integrating grid operations, AI suite integration, and best practices for MCP (Mission Critical Power) systems.
+This repository provides a set of Python scripts and modules for simulating and integrating grid operations, AI suite integration, and best practices for MCP systems.

 ---
 <summary>📁 Project Structure</summary>